Finding a provider of Vestibular Rehabilitation Therapy (VRT)

-- Practioners who don't use video-frenzel goggles, should not be treating vertigo.
+- Practioners who don't use video-frenzel goggles, are working under a severe handicap.
 One cannot make an accurate diagnosis of BPPV without these goggles.

-- Is there a physician close by when patients are treated for dizziness ?
-This is the second most important question.
+- Is there a physician to help out when patients are treated for dizziness ?

 - An integrated practice with both a physician and non-physician is preferable to practices that separate diagnosis from treatment.